 Protests are not needed to correct scoring math or timing errors.
-It is expected that protests be reasonable, based on sound evidence, and submitted in a spirit of fairness (See G-4, G-5.1.)
-If, in the opinion of the Protest Committee a protester has acted in a manner.
+It is expected that protests be reasonable, based on sound evidence, and submitted in a spirit of fairness (See G-4,

-Committee, a protester has acted in a manner inconsistent with the spirit of fairness and good sportsmanship, the protest will be considered to be in bad faith, the protest will be denied and the protest fee forfeited.
+G-5.1.)
+If, in the opinion of the Protest Committee, a protester has acted in a manner inconsistent with the spirit of fairness and good sportsmanship, the protest will be considered to be in bad faith, the protest will be denied and the protest fee forfeited.